 Way to go, Jennifer!
 We are proud of you!

 The Social Success Story of Rose Meurer: Cognitive Skills Impact Social Skills

-Cognitive skills are not all about academics-it’s a valuable life skill!
+Cognitive skills are not all about academics-it’s valuable life skill!

 Recently I wrote and shared about the academic success that my daughter Rose Meurer has had with the help of Equipping Minds of Kentucky.
 If you recall from the last letter that Rose has Down Syndrome.
-In this letter I would like to share with you how the work with Carol has also translated into success in every day life.
-Fourth grade was a tough year.
+In this letter, I would like to share with you how the work with Carol has also translated into success in everyday life.
+The fourth grade was a tough year.
 Rose was having some behavior problems and was generally very frustrated at school.
 She would often “shut down” by folding her hands across her chest, putting her head down and refusing to do anything further.

 A Louisville Teacher

 “I had the opportunity to attend a session presented by Carol Brown at an educational workshop last September at the Marriot in Louisville, KY.
 She presented a topic titled “The Evidence is in… IQ can be changed”.
 I am a teacher in Louisville, KY and Mrs. Brown’s presentation totally changed my outlook on education.
 I have implemented many of the techniques I learned about from Mrs. Brown in our school. ”